 Your location is outside the National Library of Australia.
 Resources you can access:

 : Transportation records of convicts departing from Ireland 1788-1868.
 These records are not complete.
-This index contains references to records on microfilm held on Open Access in the Newspapers and Microforms Reading Room.
+This index contains references to records on microfilm held in the Newspaper and Family History zone of the Main Reading Room (microfilm drawer Ireland-Australia, mfm N 503).
 The microfilm are also known as the Irish Gift, being a gift from the government of Ireland to Australia on the occasion of the Australian Bicentenary in 1988.

 Manx National Heritage: Provides online access to the archive, library and museum collections of Manx National Heritage.
 Free access is provided to indexes to family history information, thousands of photographs portraying people, places and topics relating to the Isle of Man, digital images of works by Manx artists, a selection of images relating to archaeology, natural history and social history collections in the Manx Museum.
 Searching of newspaper indexes is free, however charges apply if you wish to view the full articles.